-Coronavirus Plan: Student Services Updates
+Coronavirus Plan: Important COVID-19 Updates

 If you are experiencing flu-like symptoms (fever, cough, shortness of breath), see your healthcare provider immediately.
 Call ahead to advise the doctor’s office of recent travel.
 Anyone with a confirmed or suspected diagnosis of Coronavirus will be guided by the treating physician and the Florida Department of Health on steps for treatment.